Foshan YiWeiXin Technology Co.,Ltd.

 Table 1: Common Multi-Component Molding Machine Configurations

-A fascinating advancement, especially for small, highly integrated electronic products like USB drives or smart wearables, is MSiM (Multi-Shooting Implant Method).
+A fascinating advancement, especially for small, highly integrated electronic products like USB drives or smart wearables, is the MSiM (Multi-Shooting Implant Method).
 This often combines multi-material injection molding with vertical rotary table machines and automated implanting of components like chips or sensors directly within the molding cycle.
 This can dramatically reduce assembly and improve product integrity, especially for dustproof and waterproof requirements.

 The Tangible Benefits: Why Embrace Multi-Component Molding?